 The study endpoints will include both assessments of itch and assessments of the PN lesions.
 As discussed in [Section 2.2](#), the severe itch observed in this disease, the fact that lesions are typically observed in areas that are within reach for scratching, and the importance of itch-scratch cycles in the pathophysiology of the disease support itch as a reasonable primary endpoint.
 This choice is in line with the study design publicly available for other drug classes such as NK1-antagonists ([20](#)).
 Amongst standard measurement instruments for evaluation of chronic pruritus, NRS assessing worst itch in the past 24 hours features high reliability and concurrent validity and is a popular choice for all patients due to its simple format ([21](#), [22](#), [23](#), [24](#)).
 The proposed WI-NRS is currently being used in Phase 3 trial assessing serlopitant efficacy in PN ([20](#)).
 A similar pruritus NRS (peak pruritus) has been validated for AD.
 Additional validation work covering PN as additional indication will be conducted in the context of the current study.
-The primary assessment will be a responder analysis based on an at least 4 points improvement of the WI-NRS at Week 12, similar to the assessment widely used in AD studies, and similar to the value proposed for assessment of clinical improvement in the WI-NRS as measures of response in the Phase 2 trial assessing serlopitant efficacy and safety in PN, and currently used in the Phase 3 trial (20).
-The itch response occurs typically faster than the lesion response but since improvement of both may occur prior to Week 12, responder analyses assessments will be performed at earlier time points as well, starting at Week 2 for itch, and Week 4 for lesions.
-A key secondary endpoint will be the responder analyses of itch improvement of at least 4 points at Week 24.
+The primary assessment will be a responder analysis based on an at least 4 points improvement of the WI-NRS at Week 24.
+The 4-point improvement was similar to the assessment widely used in AD studies, and similar to the value proposed for assessment of clinical improvement in the WI-NRS as measures of response in the Phase 2 trial assessing serlopitant efficacy and safety in PN, and used in the Phase 3 trial ([20](#)).
+The timing of the primary assessment, ie, at Week 24, was based on the results of the primary analysis of EFC16460, showing that the effect of dupilumab over time showed continuous improvement after Week 12 across all endpoints, with a similar time course of improvement in both itch and lesion endpoints through at least Week 24.
+Since improvement of itch and lesions may occur prior to Week 24, responder analyses assessments will be performed at earlier time points as well, starting at Week 2 for itch, and Week 4 for lesions.

-As another key secondary endpoint, PN lesions will be assessed by an IGA PN-Stage, which is a scale that measures the approximate number of nodules.
-The estimated number of lesions correlates well with increasing DLQI scores (ie, worsened quality of life), and demonstrates very good inter-rater reliability and test-retest reliability (25).
+As a key secondary endpoint, PN lesions will be assessed by an IGA PN-Stage, which is a scale that measures the approximate number of nodules.
+The estimated number of lesions correlates well with increasing DLQI scores (ie, worsened quality of life), and demonstrates very good inter-rater reliability and test-retest reliability ([25](#)).
 The IGA scale is widely used in several dermatological indications (eg, as Physician Global Assessment [PGA] in psoriasis).
 A modified PAS will be used as an exploratory measure.
 Both instruments are PN-specific and have been developed by experts in the field.
 These are the only two disease-specific instruments currently available for the lesion assessment.
 The validation of both instruments for use in PN will be conducted in the context of the Phase 3 trials.

 Secondary endpoints will also include HRQoL assessments using the skin-disease specific DLQI in recognition of the significant impacts on quality of life experienced by patients with PN.
-Even though not validated in PN specifically, the DLQI is well established and widely used to assess HRQoL in patients with skin conditions in clinical trials (26).
+Even though not validated in PN specifically, the DLQI is well established and widely used to assess HRQoL in patients with skin conditions in clinical trials ([26](#)).